-Mr. Brink teaches the Concert Band, Jazz Band, assists with the Symphonic Band, assists with the Wind Ensemble, and teaches Beginning Trumpet, Trombone, Euphonium and Tuba classes.
+Mr. Brink teaches the Concert Band, Jazz Band, assists with the Symphonic Band, assists with the Wind Ensemble, and teaches Beginning Trombone, Euphonium and Tuba classes.

-Alan Brawdy is in his eighth year teaching in the Heritage High School cluster.
+Alan Brawdy is in his 11th year teaching in the Heritage High School cluster.
 He spent the previous four years teaching in the Plano West High School cluster in Plano.
 Alan has a bachelor’s degree in Music Education and a Master’s in Music from Northwestern State University in Natchitoches, Louisiana.